 Always leave just over a rod’s length of the line from the tip to the fish and that fish should come right to the net.

 And always use a net.
 Not only does a net help you net that fish of a lifetime, but studies show that fish bashing their head off the bank can kill them after you release them, even if they swim away looking fine.
 For the best Steelhead nets for the river check out my page Steelhead Net: 5 Best Steelhead Nets For River Fishing.

 How To Take Care Of Your Centerpin

-Most of my Centerpin reels last for over 10 years with no maintenance.
+Most of my Centerpin reels run perfectly for over 10 years with no maintenance.

 If it rains on it that’s OK, and a little river water is fine every now and then, but remember that there are specs of dirt and sand in the river that can cause problems so avoid putting it in the river if you want it to last for 10 years with no maintenance.

-Almost every person that has come into my tackle store needed new bearings was one of those guys that lies the rod down in the water as they handle and release their fish.
+Almost every person that has come into my tackle store needing new bearings was one of those guys that lie the rod down in the water as they handle and release their fish.

 Guide Tip: It is very important not to bang your reel or drop it.
 Doing so may damage the outer fighting rim which you will feel constantly when fighting a fish and it may even hurt your fingers.
 Damaging that rim usually means replacing the rim or the whole reel.